 Unmet Need in Targeted Cancer Therapeutics

 In the context of cancer treatment, precision medicine represents the genomic sequencing and analysis of patients’ tumors combined with the development and administration of therapies that are designed to target the oncogenic driver to which the cancer is addicted.
-It has been shown that patients with tumors driven by oncogenic kinases can demonstrate rapid and measurable tumor shrinkage when treated with the corresponding kinase inhibitor.
+It has been shown that patients with tumors driven by oncogenic kinases can demonstrate rapid and measurable tumor shrinkage when treated with targeted kinase inhibitor.
 Furthermore, while therapeutic benefit can often be significant and clinically meaningful, tolerability is frequently improved compared to conventional cancer treatments like chemotherapies.

 However, despite the advancement of precision medicine in oncology, there remains a significant unmet need for the majority of cancer patients for whom no genomically targeted therapies exist or for which a resistance to targeted treatments has evolved.
 It is estimated that only 2% to 3% of patients with advanced or metastatic cancer will have durable responses to currently available targeted therapeutics.

 “There are clear drivers of disease and resistance mutations that will cause current therapies to fail.
 The Kinnate portfolio addresses these challenges and will potentially contribute meaningful new medicines to patient populations that would benefit from them.”